 To observers, the transformation was over in a flash.
 Although the Queen was approaching her middle years, with a seven-year-old daughter back in her home castle, some magic granted her the ability to look dignified in a uniform with a short pink skirt and lots of periwinkle-blue ribbons.
 The Star Crystal sat at the clasp of her pink collar.

 "Sun Lily Fog!" exclaimed Sailor Atum, casting her attack high into the air.
-In response to some unheard calibration, it dissipated over the entire arena, covering the spectators and performers with a sweet scent and a light morning-dew chill.
+The fine mist dissipated over the entire arena, too thin to actually hurt anyone, instead covering the spectators and performers with a sweet scent and a light morning-dew chill.

 At that same moment, out beyond the atmosphere, proximity alarms started going off.

-Queen Banebded of Osiris was not enjoying herself.
+Queen Banebded of Osiris, watching the ceremonies from a lavish open-air skybox, was not enjoying herself.

 The Atum section of the procession had given way to the performers from Isis, who were doing their best but couldn't hope to measure up without a Sailor Senshi of their own to display.
-The only other senshi present was Sailor Osiris, and as per tradition, the groups would advance in planetary order from Ra outward, meaning by the time she came around the audience would be almost full up with parades and itching to move on to the events.
+The only other senshi present was Banebded's daughter, Sailor Osiris; and as the outermost planet from Ra their section always came last, meaning by the time she came around the audience would be getting tired of parades and itching to move on to the events.

 Not that Banebded blamed them.
+She herself was bored already.
 If not for the pride of seeing her own daughter standing up there, and of course the political value in paying respect to her fellow planets, she would have ducked out of the ceremonies already.

-Spandex-clad acrobats from Isis were throwing paint on each other when one of her military advisors appeared at her elbow in the lavish open-air skybox.
+Spandex-clad acrobats from Isis were throwing paint on each other when one of her military advisers appeared at her elbow.
 "Your Greatness, we may have a situation."

 For a split second, she almost felt grateful.